 If you ask me, an ideal holiday in Costa Rice involves enjoying both the city (San Jose) and the beach (Jaco), so splitting your time in between the two is a great idea!

 -Use Uber as transportation when you can.
 Taxi drivers will charge up to three times as much as Uber.
 We only used Uber while in San Jose and the drivers were all super friendly.
 There is even sometimes an option for “Uber English” which is only a small amount more and your driver will speak English!

 -Only bring the valuables you need with you.
 Although the city felt really safe, it is still a big city with the potential for crime.
-Leave passports locked up in your hostel as well as credit cards and only bring the spending cash you need with you.
+Leave passports locked up in your hotel as well as credit cards, and only bring the spending cash you need with you.

 -Be prepared for a bit of traffic.
 When we were leaving San Jose we got an Uber to the bus station which was only a couple of kilometers away but the ride took about 30 minutes.
 Just give yourself enough time to get anywhere for the chance that traffic could cause a bit of a delay.

 Where to Stay in San Jose, Costa Rica

 Selina – Selina has hostels throughout Latin America and they are always a great budget-friendly option.
 Here, you can pick from dorm rooms and private rooms.
 Selina is located only 700m from the National Theatre.